ryanniuu/ecs-fargate-dotnet/worknotes.md

 11/ use AWS Secrets Manager to store sensitive data such as Database passwords 12/ add a git ignore file and add below items: .git .terraform .terraform.lock.hcl 13/ add a README for the project
+14/ the .net application listens on port 8080, so please set aws ecs deployments to take incoming traffic at port 80 at load balancer, and forward to ecs services and containers listening on port 8080

 Please create this application for me with detailed deployment code, including the VPC, ECS and services, Dockerfile, ECR repo, RDS, ALB and AWS Distro for Open Telemetry, all using Terraform codes.